 5. Visit Chinatown and Little Italy

 You can easily combine a visit to Chinatown and North Beach (Little Italy) by foot during your time in San Francisco.
+Both are within a short walk of each other.
 We opted to take our own route and stop when we came across interesting shops and sights but you can take organised food tours.

 Seek out the Golden Gate Fortune Cookie Factory in Ross Alley, where they make up to 10,000 fortune cookies a day!